dotnetcore/CAP/docs/content/user-guide/en/monitoring/consul.md

 Click the `Switch` button to switch to a different node.
 CAP will use a proxy to retrieve the data from that node.

-The following is a configuration example that you need to configure on each node:
+The following is a configuration example that you need to configure on each node. `ConsulDiscoveryOptions` also supports `Scheme` (default `http`) for the node health-check URL and `CustomTags` to add tags to the service registration.
+Use `https` when the node's health endpoint is served over HTTPS:

 ```C#
 services.AddCap(x =>